Skip to content

 ๐Ÿงฑ The Physical Foundation (Persistence)

 The Crypt employs a Decoupled Strategy for persistence.
-We treat Code (Files) and Data (Database) as separate organs with different preservation needs.
+The architecture treats Code (Files) and Data (Database) as separate organs with different preservation needs.

 1. Code Persistence (The Body)

-The Code (Extensions and Core Source) is managed as a collection of Git repositories.
+The Code (Extensions and Core Source) is managed as a collection of repositories whose local working state is governed through Jujutsu while Git remains the exchange substrate.

 • Universality: This works on any filesystem (Ext4, Btrfs, XFS).